|Letter Grade||Point Equivalent||Definition|

 *Note that "blatant abuse of the grading prerogative" refers to situations in which an instructor has willfully ignored published grading and assessment criteria and/or has exhibited bad faith by acting in violation of published professional/ethical standards for faculty.

-**There are times, especially during the summer, that the schedules of the faculty member, the Department Head, and/or the Vice President are not compatible with the timeframes specified above.
+**There are times, especially during the summer, that the schedules of the faculty member, the Department Chair, and/or the Vice President are not compatible with the timeframes specified above.
 Students who have been unsuccessful in their attempts to reach the faculty member may contact the Academic Affairs Office directly.
-A representative of the Academic Affairs Office will then make every attempt to arrange the required meeting with the course instructor and Department Head within the five (5) days indicated in Step 1.
+A representative of the Academic Affairs Office will then make every attempt to arrange the required meeting with the course instructor and Department Chair within the five (5) days indicated in Step 1.
 Students are advised, however, that it may not be possible in all cases to do so.

 The Grade Point Average (GPA) is indicative of the overall quality of performance of a student.
 It is used by academic institutions and prospective employers as a means of describing academic achievement.